argoproj/argo-cd/docs/proposals/cmp-parameters.md

 ```

 Parameters should be communicated _to_ the CMP as JSON in the same schema as is used in the Application manifest.
-JSON might be a surpising choice considering parameters are represented in the manifest as YAML.
+JSON might be a surprising choice considering parameters are represented in the manifest as YAML.
 But I think JSON makes
 sense because 1) it's used for parameter announcements (consistency is good) and 2) JSON tooling is better.

 #### Parameter announcement list schema